 See the Sunset at Dingli Cliffs

 Dingli Cliffs, located on Malta’s western coast just off the picturesque village of Dingli, offer panoramic coastal views from their impressive height of 253 meters above sea level.
 Composed of Upper Coralline Limestone shaped by millions of years of natural forces—waves and winds—the cliffs provide breathtaking vistas of the Mediterranean Sea and the Maltese countryside.
-The rugged landscape, marked by steep drops and rocky outcrops, adds to the dramatic beauty of the area, making it one of the most striking natural attractions in Malta.

 Restaurants in Malta